GDell/Herd_Immunity_Model/README.md

-# A model of Herd Immunity
 ![alt text](./modelPhoto.PNG)
+# A model of Herd Immunity built with Javascript, HTML, and CSS.